Feb 5th, 2007

 Recently I wrote about my positive experience getting a personal loan from Prosper, a peer-to-peer lending service.

-To be honest, when I applied for the Prosper loan, I had no idea it would be funded – there seem to be far more unfunded loan requests on Prosper than funded loans.
+To be honest, when I applied for the Prosper loan, I had no idea it would be funded—at the time there seemed to be far more unfunded loan requests on Prosper than funded loans.
+Now that Prosper and its network of everyday lenders is helping me, however, I did some research into what factors contribute to a successful loan request.

-Here are 11 pointers for Prosper borrowers with less than AA credit to increase your chances of getting the loan you want.
+Here are 11 pointers for Prosper borrowers with less-than-AA credit to increase your chances of getting the loan you want.

 1. Be Honest – Not only will prospective lenders see right through a fictional story, falsifying your Prosper posting is no different than putting fake info on a credit application – it’s illegal.